Down Periscope: Cast

-Production notes
+Production

 The name of the film is a play on the title of the 1959 World War II drama Up Periscope and spoofs several titles in the submarine film subgenre, including the Cold War drama The Hunt for Red October.

 Down Periscope began shooting on May 6, 1995, and finished on July 27.

 USS Pampanito, a Balao-class submarine from World War II, now a museum ship and memorial in San Francisco, played the part of USS Stingray.
 The nearby Suisun Bay Reserve Fleet stood in for Naval Station Norfolk.

 The film makes use of both standard US Navy stock footage and scenes shot specifically for the film.
 The target ship that is torpedoed and sunk, ending the film's war game, is both naval stock footage of the USS Fletcher and a prop shooting miniature.
 Fletcher was one of the most decorated ships in US Navy history.
 Over the closing credits, a music video is shown of the Village People and the film's cast performing "In the Navy" aboard Stingray.